A mother raced to save her son from the Maui fires. She couldn't reach him

 "Please God, hold him for me," she wailed.
 "Wait for me there, mijo.
 Wait for me because one day, I, too, will leave this Earth."

-The group prayed together over Fuentes's remains.
+The group prayed together over Fuentes' remains.
 Eventually, Andres wrapped the body in a tarp he found amid the debris.

 "My husband picked him up and carried him all the way back to the car," Vargas said.
 It was about a half a mile walk.